 Obtaining a Weapon

-There are several ways to obtain a weapon.
+There are two primary ways to obtain a weapon.

 - Crafting a weapon or finding a craftsman.